The Ethics of AI-Powered Decision-Making: Can We Eliminate Bias?

 Governments and organizations are actively establishing regulations to ensure AI fairness and ethical deployment.
 Some key frameworks include:

 - EU AI Act – Imposes strict guidelines on high-risk AI applications, particularly those affecting human rights, financial access, and employment.
+High-risk domains, commonly referred to as “critical sectors,” include the use of AI in criminal justice, where predictive policing tools can perpetuate racial biases by relying on historical arrest data.

 - U.S. AI Bill of Rights – Defines core principles for non-discriminatory AI, emphasizing fairness, privacy, and accountability.